MailChannels

-MailChannels

-MailChannels specializes in software and services that detect and block the sending of spam, phishing and other abusive email.
-Unlike most anti-spam technology providers, MailChannels positions itself as a leader in blocking abusive email at its source by installing software and services within sending networks and services such as ISPs and web hosting providers.

-To combat outgoing spam, MailChannels offers customers either a cloud-based SMTP relay service or software that is installed by the customer within their network.
-MailChannels' software derives from the open-source web proxy software Nginx, and as such, the company makes the claim that its software is extremely scalable and robust.

-MailChannels' customers include large web hosting companies, internet service providers, mailbox providers and email service providers such as Endurance International Group, SendGrid, Sherweb, and Locaweb.
+MailChannels is a Canadian technology company that specializes in email security for businesses and internet service providers (ISPs).
+Founded in 2004 by Ken Simpson and headquartered in Vancouver, British Columbia, the company operates in email security and the infrastructure market.
+The business provides a products and services designed to safeguard email systems against spam, phishing, and other harmful content.
+They guarantee the dependable delivery of legitimate messages and offer a mail relay API for numerous websites.

 Company history

-The company was founded in 2004 by former engineers of ActiveState (acquired by Sophos), who created one of the first commercial spam filters.
+MailChannels was founded in 2004 by former engineers of ActiveState (acquired by Sophos), who created one of the first commercial spam filters.

 The company's first product was an SMTP proxy that provides tar-pitting and transparent SMTP proxy functionality for inbound email filtering.
-At the 2007 MIT Spam Conference, the company's founder, Ken Simpson, was awarded the Best Paper award.

 In 2007, MailChannels joined M³AAWG and closed a series A round led by early Microsoft employees.

 In 2010, the company launched an outbound email filtering software that claims to be capable of filtering up to 30 million messages per hour, transparently in the network.
 Outbound email filtering involves scanning email traffic as it exits the network, identifying compromised accounts, and reducing the risk of having IP addresses blocked by receiving networks.

 In 2013, the company launched a cloud-based outbound email filtering service.

 In 2018, the company launched a cloud-based inbound email filtering service.

 In 2022, the company decided to stop supporting Plesk for outbound email filtering.

+MailChannels and email authentication considerations

+In August 2023, security researcher Marcello Salvati presented findings at DEF CON 31 regarding what he termed a potential vulnerability in MailChannels' email infrastructure.
+Salvati's research demonstrated that it was possible to send emails addressed from any domain through a free email sending API that MailChannels had been offering to Cloudflare Workers users.
+Salvati's talk highlighted how email receivers often interpret a passing SPF check as an indication that an email message was authentically sent by the owner of a given domain name, even though the SPF RFC specifically advises against interpreting SPF results in this manner.

+SPF has several notable limitations that are described in the RFC: